PowerShell/PowerShellEditorServices/module/docs/Find-Ast.md

 ### -AtCursor

-If specified, this function will return the smallest ast that the cursor is within.
-Requires PowerShell Editor Services.
+If specified, this function will return the smallest AST that the cursor is within.

 ```yaml
 Type: SwitchParameter